 In addition, Nana has conducted internal investigations for clients and helped them respond to government inquiries, including federal and state Equal Employment Opportunity Commission (EEOC) charges.
 In internal investigations, she helps clients uncover and anticipate potential criminal and civil exposure, and she makes proactive recommendations to reduce risks moving forward.

 Nana has also conducted internal investigations tied to Title IX of the Education Amendments of 1972, which regulates sex discrimination and sexual harassment.
 A high-profile example of that work was an internal investigation involving a large state university’s athletic department.
 She also provides representation in Title IX hearings for parties who are reporting or accused of sexual harassment.

 She has maintained a focus on Title IX since she was a student at Duke University, where she served as a disciplinary advisor.
 At UNC School of Law, she served as attorney general of the Graduate and Professional Honor System.
 She was inducted into the school’s James E. and Carolyn B. Davis Society, which recognizes eight graduates each year for extraordinary leadership ability, integrity, dedication, and character.

-Prior to and during her law school tenure, she served as a domestic violence and sexual assault advocate with the Durham Crisis Response Center, where she was a liaison among survivors of domestic and sexual violence, the Durham District Attorney's Office, and the Durham Police Department.
-Nana received her undergraduate degree from Duke University.
+Prior to and during her law school tenure, she served as a domestic violence and sexual assault advocate with the Durham Crisis Response Center.
+She was a liaison among survivors of domestic and sexual violence, the Durham District Attorney's Office, and the Durham Police Department.